twalker/inline-styles/README.md

 inline-styles
 =============

-Inline styles from style tags to style attributes, **in the browser**.
+Transplants styles from style/link tags to style attributes, in the browser, for use in email.

+before:
 ```html
 <html>
   <head>